ebadi/autonomous_platform/README.md

 The digital twin is implemented in the high-level software.
 It is described in detail in `High_Level_Control_Computer/README.md`.
 It is automatically started when the high-level docker container is started.

+### Imitation Learning
+Imitation learning is used to learn driving in an environment by observing an expert and by imitating its behavior

 ## System Architecture <a name="System-Architecture"></a>

 The autonomous platform has three different software components: